morkohl/project_zomboid_savescum/README.md

 * Windows 10 or 11
 * PowerShell (built-in, version 5 or newer)
 * An existing `Zomboid\Saves` directory (just run the game once)

-No admin rights required.
-The installer and script only modify files inside your own user profile.

 ---